particle-iot/docs/src/content/troubleshooting/connectivity/interpreting-cloud-debug-2.md

 That the last of the handshaking with the cloud!

-### E Series LTE log explanation
+### E-Series LTE log explanation

-The log for the LTE devices (both E Series LTE and Boron LTE) are a bit different, so I'll highlight some of the differences here:
+The log for the LTE devices (both E-Series LTE and Boron LTE) are a bit different, so I'll highlight some of the differences here:

 ```
 clouddebug: press letter corresponding to the command